ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 /// `difficulty_threshold`s and `time`s from the previous
 /// `PoWAveragingWindow + PoWMedianBlockSpan` (28) blocks in the relevant chain.
 ///
-/// Implements `ThresholdBits` from the Zcash specification, and the testnet
+/// Implements `ThresholdBits` from the Zcash specification, and the Testnet
 /// minimum difficulty adjustment from ZIPs 205 and 208.
 pub fn expected_difficulty_threshold(&self) -> CompactDifficulty { ... }